Series / Identity

 - Benevolent Boss: Martha, she has her moments of "I am in charge!" but has a soft spot for one man in particular...

-- Color-Coded for Your Convenience: Whenever John Bloom is being John Bloom, he wears a black leather jacket and dark jeans, whenever he's being Brendan Shea, he prances round in a white suite (see Man in White below).
+- Colour-Coded for Your Convenience: Whenever John Bloom is being John Bloom, he wears a black leather jacket and dark jeans, whenever he's being Brendan Shea, he prances round in a white suit (see Man in White below).

 - Convicted by Public Opinion: Amy Quilan in the third episode "Pariah".
 Leads to a Witch Hunt which kicks off the episode.